BrendenEum/motorVAE/README.md

 - The weight for L1 reconstruction loss is normalized to 1.0.
 - Use `--max_kld_weight 1.0` to balance reconstruction quality versus latent space regularity.
 We are using a scheduler, so KLD weight starts at 0.01 (to focus on reconstruction), then increases linearly to max_kld_weight (to emphasize latent space structure).
 - Use `--mi_weight 1.0` to set the weight for mutual information loss in total KLD loss.
 This is to reduce the amount of information about x stored in z.
 Defaults to 1.0.
-- Use `--tc_weight 50.0` to set the weight for total correlation loss in total KLD loss.
+- Use `--min_tc_weight 1.0` to set the initial weight for total correlation loss in total KLD loss.
 This is to make latent variables z as independent as possible.
-Defaults to 50.0 based on Sisodia et al (2024).
+Defaults to 1.0.
+- Use `--max_tc_weight 2.0` to set the final weight for total correlation loss in total KLD loss.
+The tc_weight will increase from the minimum to maximum in a linear schedule.
+You can set the rate of increase, as well as, warmup epochs in the model code.
+Defaults to 2.0.
 - Use `--dwkl_weight 1.0` to set the weight for dimension-wise KLD loss in total KLD loss.
 This is to ensure each latent dimension does not deviate from prior (Gaussian).
 Defaults to 1.0.
 - Use `--adv_weight 1.0` to control the weight of the adversarial loss term in the loss function.
 - Use `--recon_sample_weight 0.7` to adjust weight for reconstruction vs sample discrimination (reconstruction w, sample 1-w).